 This is a peculiar dream, but it does happen sometimes.
 It might happen when your lust for someone is too intense for you.
 You’re repressing your genuine sexual emotions and you’re having difficulty making sense of this strong attraction.
 If you don’t address this feeling in your life, then it could potentially become a big problem for you in the future.

 The ocean is truly a tremendous force that shapes our lives.
 It’s this seemingly endless mass tying cultures and continents together.
 Its rugged nature has led to many symbols in our lives where we connect the ocean to our feelings.
 If there are sea creatures in your ocean in your mind, it’s worth exploring their unique symbolism too.
-You could start with exploring the symbolism of turtles, for example.
+You could start by exploring the symbolism of turtles, for example.